Newton's law breaks at very low accelerations. Galaxies rotate as observed, no dark matter.

 Milgrom proposed in 1983 that Newton's law of gravity breaks down at extremely low accelerations, below a universal scale a_0 ≈ 10^-10 m/s².
 Below this scale, gravity effectively gets stronger than Newton predicts, and galaxies rotate as observed without invoking dark matter.

-The galaxy-scale success is striking.
+The galaxy-scale fit quality is exceptional.
 McGaugh, Lelli, and Schombert (2016, 2017) showed that around 150 galaxies in the SPARC database satisfy a tight relation between centripetal acceleration (from rotation velocity) and the Newtonian acceleration computed purely from baryonic matter, the radial acceleration relation.
 Scatter is consistent with observational error; the intrinsic scatter is consistent with zero.
 Whether MOND is the right underlying theory or not, this empirical regularity is real and is not yet derived from first principles within ΛCDM, where it must emerge from baryonic feedback in N-body simulations.

 The family stance